Porrhothele antipodiana: Prey

 Like almost all spiders, Porrhothele antipodiana is an obligate carnivore.
 The remains of the captured prey end up spread throughout the web, so it can be easy to identify what the spider has been feeding on.
 These spiders seem to feed on almost anything that happens to come close enough to its web, so its prey may simply reflect what species happen to be present in the area.
-A small selection of prey that have been preyed upon by P. antipodiana includes Porcellio scaber, bumblebees, Holcapsis, Xyloteles and Dolomedes.
+A small selection of prey that have been preyed upon by P. antipodiana includes isopods (Porcellio scaber), bumblebees, beetles such as Holcaspis (Carabidae) and Xylotoles (Cerambycidae), and other spiders such as Dolomedes (Pisauridae).

 One of the most unusual prey species of P. antipodiana is the snail Cornu aspersum (which is exotic to New Zealand).
 This is quite a difficult prey for most spiders to catch since they have a hard shell they can retreat into and slime that can be produced.
 To kill the snails, P. antipodiana first detects and embeds its fangs into the flesh of the snail.
 The spider then attempts to keep its fangs embedded as the snail retracts into its shell.
 While attached, the snail begins to produce abundant amounts of foam in an attempt to deter the spider.
 Although the snails appear to be resistant to the venom of the spider, they eventually die after about 30 minutes.
 The spider may then spend many hours feeding on the snail.

-Another notable prey item is Vespula germanica, another exotic species in New Zealand.
-The aggressive behaviour of this species could be expected to make it difficult for a P. antipodiana to safely capture.
+Another notable prey item is the wasp Vespula germanica, another exotic species in New Zealand.
+The aggressive behavior of this species could be expected to make it difficult for a P. antipodiana to safely capture.
 Once the wasp becomes entangled in web, the spider grabs the wasp from behind the thorax (to avoid the stinger) and then kills it.